News

 The immediate impact of Heinecke’s return on the Sooners’ depth chart cannot be overstated.
 Throughout the early weeks of spring practice, defensive coordinator Zac Alley was forced to operate with a dual mindset: preparing the defense as if Heinecke would be permanently absent, while holding out hope for a legal miracle.

-That miracle has arrived.
-Heinecke provides indispensable veteran leadership, elite tackling instincts, and a deep understanding of Brent Venables’ complex defensive schemes.
-His presence instantly elevates the entire linebacker room from a potential vulnerability into a proven strength.
+That path is now more favorable than it was earlier in spring.
+Heinecke provides veteran leadership, tackling experience, and a deeper understanding of Brent Venables’ defensive system.
+His availability would elevate the linebacker room from a potential vulnerability into a more proven group.

 Countering the Texas Speed